Nadia Anjuman Herawi

 O do not ask for many looks of my youth, my song.

-From this hands, these feet and words, it looks
+From these hands, these feet and words, it looks strange

 That my name is written on the slate of this age, my song.